Academic Summer School (credit-bearing)

 You can approach the creation of your video any way you like – we do not assess the artistic quality of the video, so please feel free to use a mobile phone or tablet when recording.

 Scholarship application outcome

-Successful applicants will be notified by 14 June 2023.
+Successful applicants will be notified by 14 May 2023 at the latest.
 Unsuccessful applicants will be contacted, however due to the high volume of submissions received we will not be able to provide individual feedback.